Lhusckas/Higher_Lower_Game/Readme.md

 # PLAYING THE GAME

-When playing the game, you will have to choose between A and B, respectively, Higher or Lower.
-If you chose the right answer, you'll gain one point and the game will proceed; Else, you'll lose.
+When playing the game, you will have to choose who has the highest followers on Instagram, choosing between A and B. If you chose the right answer, you'll gain one point and the game will proceed; Else, you'll lose.